jeffdoolittle/jeffdoolittle.github.com/src/content/blog/2020-11-04-software-leadership-distilled.md

     <img src="/assets/software-leadership-core-team.png" alt="Trust Composition">
 </a>

-A core team{% include fnref.html x=3 %} consists of *three individuals*, each of whom take ownership in the following areas of primary responsibility:
+A core team[^3] consists of *three individuals*, each of whom take ownership in the following areas of primary responsibility:

 - Manage Customer Expectations (Product Owner)
 - Manage Business Expectations (Project Manager)